 On the table: a bottle of 2018 Altos del Rubio Crianza by Viñedo y Bodegas Lyng.
 Sent to me by the bodega itself.
 Time to taste.

-Crianza sits in the Rioja hierarchy between the youthful Joven and the more mature Reserva and Gran Reserva.
+A Rioja Crianza sits in the hierarchy between the youthful Joven and the more mature Reserva and Gran Reserva.
 To carry the designation, a red Rioja must age at least two years, with at least one in oak.
 That gives Crianza its own profile: structure and oak influence, without losing the fruit.

 What a Crianza is, briefly